Compliance with Regulations

 - Before guests visit the park facilities or gatherings, we ask that they self-screen for new or worsening signs or symptoms of possible COVID-19.

-- Maintain 6 feet distance from other guests and staff; periodically washing hands with warm, soapy water for at least 20 seconds.
+- We recommend maintaining 6 feet distance from other guests and staff; periodically washing hands with warm, soapy water for at least 20 seconds.

-- We strongly recommend (but do not require) that guests wear a mask or face covering when utilizing indoors spaces.
-Per CDC guidance, unvaccinated guests should continue to wear a mask or face covering when indoors.
+- We recommend (but do not require) that guests wear a mask or face covering when utilizing indoors spaces.

 - Too many people in a small space.